ESPRI-Mod/synda/sdt/doc/selection_file.md

 Notes:

-* selection file is sometime called 'template' or 'selection form'
+* many selection file examples can be found [here](https://github.com/Prodiguer/synda/tree/master/sdt/selection/sample)
-* other selection file examples can be found [here](https://github.com/Prodiguer/synda/tree/master/sdt/selection/sample)
+* selection files are sometimes called 'template' or 'selection form'

 Next parts of this document are organized in 3 main sections